lrstanley/liam.sh/.github/CONTRIBUTING.md

 > agree to the terms of the [Developer Certificate of Origin][dco].
 This helps
 > ensure that contributions aren't in violation of 3rd party license terms.

-## :lady_beetle: Issue submission

-When [submitting an issue][issues] or bug report, please follow these guidelines:

-   * Provide as much information as possible (logs, metrics, screenshots, runtime environment, etc).
-   * Ensure that you are running on the latest stable version (tagged), or when using `master`, provide the specific commit being used.
-   * Provide the minimum needed viable source to replicate the problem.

-## :bulb: Feature requests

-When [submitting a feature request][issues], please follow these guidelines:

-   * Does this feature benefit others? or just your usecase?
-If the latter, it will likely be declined, unless it has a more broad benefit to others.
-   * Please include the pros and cons of the feature.
-   * If possible, describe how the feature would work, and any diagrams/mock examples of what the feature would look like.

 ## :rocket: Pull requests